sparkyb/pype/readme.txt

 document properly.
 Remember, visual bug, NOT functonality bug.

 #------------------------------------ FAQ ------------------------------------
+What is the difference between the Refresh (fast) and Refresh (slow)?
+The fast one uses custom parser that basically splits the file into lines, does a check to see if there is a function or class definition, then saves the heirarchy information based on the level of indentation and what came before it.
+This can be innaccurate, as the fast parser will mistakenly believe that the below function 'enumerate' is a method of MyException.
+The slow parser has no problems, it uses the standard Compile module.

+class MyException(exceptions.Exception):
+    pass
+try:
+    enumerate
+except:
+    def enumerate(inp):
+        return zip(range(len(inp)), inp)

+The fast parser also doesn't know anything about multi-line strings, so the definition nada in the following line would be seen as a function, and not part of a string.

+old = 'this used to be a function\
+def nada(inp):\
+    return None'

+Ah well, one has to give up something for speed.
+Another thing given up is that the fast parser will not pull out doc strings/tooltips.
+This may be changed in the future (parsing is an entertaining and educational topic), but it will ALWAYS be inaccurate.

+If you demand accuracy in your tooltips and docstrings and function defs, use the slow parser.

+Tooltips:
+How do you get usable tooltips?
+Easy.
+Make sure that your python source has no syntax errors, then do a 'Refresh (slow)' in the 'View' menu.
+This will also rebuild the browsable source tree and autocompletion listing.

+Autocompletion:
+How do you get autocompletion?
+Easy.
+In the 'View' menu, there is an entry for 'Show autocomplete'.
+Make sure there is a checkbox by it, and you are set.
+If you want to get a new listing of functions, do either of the refresh commands in the same menu.

 Shell Commands:
 I don't know how much other people use this feature, but I use it enough to warrant the time I spent implementing it.
 Basically this allows you to run